SabakiHQ/immutable-gametree/README.md

 - `parentId` `<Primitive>`
 - `data` `<Object>`

 Appends a new node with the given `data` to the node with id `parentId`.
-Returns the id of the new node.
+Returns `null` if operation has failed, otherwise the id of the new node.

 #### `draft.removeNode(id)`

 - `id` `<Primitive>`

 Removes the node with given `id`.
 Throws an error if specified `id` represents the root node.
+Returns `false` if operation has failed, otherwise `true`.

 #### `draft.shiftNode(id, direction)`

 - `id` `<Primitive>`
 - `direction` `<String>` - One of `'left'`, `'right'`, `'main'`

 Changes the position of the node with the given `id` in the children array of its parent node.
 If `direction` is `'main'`, the node will be shifted to the first position.
-Returns the new index.
+Returns `null` if operation has failed, otherwise the new index.

 #### `draft.addToProperty(id, property, value)`